hjsjhn/dpt-auth/README.md

 ## Usage

 `./run.sh` and enter the domain name and its associated NameServer's IP address.

-Also make sure you have Python(>=3) installed.
+Make sure you have `python(>=3), docker, dnssec-keygen(come with bind9utils)` installed.

 You can utilize `restart-docker.sh` to swiftly restart the CoreDNS service after making local configuration changes.